 Environmental factors also play a role.
 Being especially stressed, running low on sleep, or falling victim to chaotic sleep schedules can all increase your risk.
-So too, can drinking too much alcohol before bed.
-Taking sedatives, stimulants, drugs used to treat psychosis, and even antihistamines can make you more likely to sleepwalk.

 Certain medical conditions can increase your odds for sleepwalking, too, including fever, abnormal heart rhythm, acid reflux, nighttime asthma, nighttime seizures, sleep apnea, and psychiatric disorders like post-traumatic stress disorder, say WebMD experts.